A constructive method to minimize couple matchings: Construction of indeterminacy

-Although being the most natural, it is not, by far, the only existing available coupling method; actually, as introduced by Sklar in \cite{Sklar73}, any copula function will lead to a coupling function behaving on two cumulative distribution functions.
-In~\cite{bertrand2020statistical} we defined a notion called "coupling function" resulting from the resolution of a fixed transport problem.
-Throughout the first part of this precedent paper we considered discrete optimal transport problem: how can we efficiently move a pile of sand into a corresponding hole to fill?
-Using Kantorovitch's theorem formulation, how can we respect given margins (in terms of masses or quantities deposited in the "origins – destinations" schema) while minimizing a cost function splitting optimally those quantities on the resulting coupling.
+Although being the most natural, independence is not, by far, the only existing available coupling method; actually, as introduced by \cite{Sklar73}, any copula function will lead to a coupling function acting on two cumulative distribution functions.

-Formally, through modern notations, two probability measures $\mu = \mu_1\ldots\mu_p$ and $\nu = \nu_1\ldots\nu_q$ represent the initial constraints (respectively masses at origins and destinations).
-Typically, for instance in national economy planning: $\mu$ expresses the quantity produced by a sector and $\nu$ the consumed quantity by an industry.
-Then, given a cost function $M$ which associates a positive value to any element in $[0,1]$, the discrete "Monge Kantorovitch Problem" (MKP) can be expressed as follows: